getkin/kin-openapi/README.md

 ## Custom function to check uniqueness of array items

-By default, the library check unique items by below predefined function
+By default, the library checks unique items using the following predefined function:

 ```go
 func isSliceOfUniqueItems(xs []interface{}) bool {